Neck-Pinching of $CP^1$-structures in the $PSL(2,C)$-character variety: Examples of exotic degeneration

 \fontsize{13pt}{12pt}\selectfont \endgroup \end{proof}

 \begin{lemma}\Label{EllipticCylinder} Let $e_t$ be as in Lemma \ref{EllipticPath}.
 Let $p$ be the endpoint of $r$ to which $\Axis(e_t)$ converges.
-Pick a round disk $D$ in $\CP^1$ containing $p$ but not the other endpoint of $r$, so that $D \minus \{p\}$ is a $\CP^1$-structure on a punctured disk.
-Then there is a path $A_t$ of $\CP^1$-structures on an annulus $A$ with smooth boundary for sufficiently large $t \gg 0$, such that \begin{itemize} \item $A_t$ converges to $D \minus \{p\}$, and \item letting $\ell_t$ be the boundary component of $A_t$ converging to $p$, the development of $\ell_t$ is equivalent to $b_{e_t}$. \end{itemize} \end{lemma} \begin{proof} For sufficiently large $t > 0$, one can easily construct the fundamental membrane for $A_t$ for sufficiently large $t > 0$ (Figure \ref{fMenbrance}).
+Pick a round disk $D$ in $\CP^1$ containing $p$ such that the hyperbolic plane in bounded by the boundary of $D$ is orthogonal to the geodesic $r$.
+Then, there is a path $A_t$ of $\CP^1$-structures on an annulus $A$ with smooth boundary for sufficiently large $t \gg 0$, such that \begin{itemize} \item $A_t$ converges to the once-punctured disk $D \minus \{p\}$ as $t \to \infty$ as a $\CP^1$-structure, and \item the developments of the both boundary components of $A_t$ are curves equivalent to $b_{e_t}$ by elements of $\PSL_2\C$. \end{itemize} \end{lemma} \begin{proof} For sufficiently large $t > 0$, one can easily construct the fundamental membrane for $A_t$ for sufficiently large $t > 0$ (Figure \ref{fMenbrance}).

 \end{proof}